sejalyadav0818/Notes/React Interview Questions.md

 ---

-I hope this README helps you prepare for the React basic, Hooks portion of your interview.
+I hope this README helps you prepare for the React Hooks portion of your interview.
 Remember, practice is key!
 Writing out your own examples and explaining them out loud can be a good way to solidify your understanding.